 Working at heights can be daunting, especially when you know there is a risk of falling.
-With or without fall arresting equipment, it can be a scary position to be in.
+With or without fall arrest equipment, it can be a scary position to be in.
 However, the risk of working at heights should never be taken without the right equipment.

 At What Height Do You Need A Fall Arrest System?